 when you visit Yahoo.

-Visit the main Yahoo site or a regional site (as appropriate), and do a search (your site title or domain name is a good one) to determine if you
+Visit the main Yahoo site or a regional site (as appropriate), and do a search (your site title is a good one) to determine if you

 to change your listing using the advice further down on the page.
 If not, you need to apply for a

 It is crucial to understand that Yahoo search results have several components; Yahoo

 Categories that match your query; Web Sites that are in the Yahoo index; and

 Web Pages that are drawn from the Google database.
 Your site may appear in a Yahoo search

 and not be in the index!